Ko māua tēnei

 This whakataukī | proverb refers to the idea that when everyone contributes their own strengths and resources, the collective outcome is much greater for everyone.
 It also explains the purpose behind Tiriti Reo.
 A the heart of this business it is a collaborative effort to create a healthcare environment that better serves everyone.

-Matt, in his day job is the Clinical Equity Lead for Tauranga Hospital and volunteers as the Chair of the Māori Health Committee for the Royal Australasian College of Physisicans, as a member of the Aboriginal and Torres Strait Islander, Māori Health and Workforce Steering Committee for the Royal College of Pathologists of Australasia, and a member of Te Whiri Kaha (National Māori Clinical Senate).
-He is a frequent speaker at Grand Rounds and international conferences on Cultural Competency and Safety.
+Matt works as a General Physician and Haematologist at Tauranga Hospital, where he also serves as the Clinical Equity Lead.
+Beyond his clinical work, he contributes nationally and internationally to Māori health leadership.
+He volunteers as Chair of the Māori Health Committee for the Royal Australasian College of Physicians, is a member of the Aboriginal and Torres Strait Islander, Māori Health and Workforce Steering Committee for the Royal College of Pathologists of Australasia, and previously served on Te Whiri Kaha (the National Māori Clinical Senate).

 Mā te huruhuru ka rere te manu